ShootyEmerick/PHP_MVC_fromScratch/README.md

-# Javascript_Puissance4
+# PHP_MVC_fromScratch

-Create my own four in a row as a jQuery plugin.
+Create my own MVC structure in PHP.
-Student project and solo work for a period of 10 days.
+Student project and solo work for a period of 14 days.

 ## Getting Started